 “I think when the crossover event happens is really when we start spending more time in the digital realm than we do in the real world.
 And then when we do that, then we start valuing things in the digital realm perhaps more than we do in the real world, right?
 So then you’re going to see a really strong drive and a kind of change in the value of these digital goods and these digital worlds for how they interact with our lives.”

 So I think I really like that definition because it makes it less of a… “this new thing” that’s popped up and we’re all making this changeover to this thing that’s been happening to us over generations.
 And it’s kind of a natural consequence of our increasing engagement into the digital world.

 Peter Jacobs, Lay of the Brand: So you’re seeing it more as evolutionary than revolutionary?

-Yashar Behzadi, Synthesis AI: Absolutely, absolutely and then, in addition to that, I think there are obviously a number of technologies that under, you know, underpin the metaverse.
+Yashar Behzadi, Synthesis AI: Absolutely, absolutely and then, in addition to that, I think there are obviously a number of technologies that underpin the metaverse.
 We kind of, I think most people probably think of it as AR, VR and we’re gonna put headsets on and run around.
 But I think it’s broader than that.
-I think it is more about the kind of immersive experiences that can exist in different platforms right?
-And these immersive experiences are gonna be powered by all types of interesting technology that we can talk about and kind of what that means and kind of what synthetic data kind of fits, fits into that.
+I think it is more about the kind of immersive experiences that can exist in different platforms, right?
+And these immersive experiences are gonna be powered by all types of interesting technology that we can talk about and kind of what that means and kind of what synthetic data kind of fits into that.
 But maybe I’ll pause there, and then if we want we can dive into some of these core underlying technologies as well.